somasundar-work/Somasundar.Dev.Logging/README.md

 # Somasundar.Dev.Logging

 This Logging & Monitoring Library is a lightweight and extensible NuGet package designed to provide robust logging and real-time monitoring functionality for .NET applications.
 The library enables developers to seamlessly integrate logging capabilities into their applications, track events, and monitor the system’s health with minimal configuration.
+This Logging & Monitoring Library provides a standardized logging framework for all APIs, supporting structured logging, distributed tracing, and real-time application monitoring.
+It integrates with Serilog, AWS CloudWatch, OpenTelemetry, and ELK (Elasticsearch, Logstash, Kibana).

 ## Key features include: